Tomáš Hubočan

-Tomáš Hubočan (/sk/; born 17 September 1985) is a retired Slovak professional footballer who played as a defender.
+Tomáš Hubočan (/sk/; born 17 September 1985) is a Slovak former professional footballer who played as a defender.

 He made his senior international debut in 2006.
 He has gone on to make 73 appearances for Slovakia, representing his nation at the UEFA Euro 2016 and the UEFA Euro 2020 tournaments.
 He retired as 9th most capped international footballer in December 2021.

 Club career

 MŠK Žilina

 Hubočan began in MŠK Žilina since his youth years, beyond the time when he was on loan in ViOn Zlaté Moravce since January 2006 until June 2006.
 After the end of loan he came back to Žilina and he worked up for one of the best defenders in Corgoň Liga.
 In the 2006–07 season, he won the league with Šošoni.

 Zenit

-Hubočan signed for Zenit on 11 February 2008 on a three-year contract for €3.8 million, the highest ever paid to a Slovak club.
+Hubočan signed for Zenit Saint Petersburg on 11 February 2008 on a three-year contract for €3.8 million, the highest ever paid to a Slovak club.